 will analyze the migratory jihad that threatens Europe.
 I will talk about the only real long-term solution to the race problem in America, and Sam Dickson

 will close the conference in his inimitable style

 .
 Hundreds of activities and patriots will spend an unforgettable weekend

 of networking and camaraderie.

 When people promote events they are sponsoring, they often claim, “Tickets are going fast; get yours while you can.”
 For us, this is no empty boasts.
 Last year we had to turn away at least 100 people because we reached the fire-code capacity of our conference hall.

 We like VDARE.com, and we like VDARE.com readers.
 Nothing would please us more than to make our remaining tickets available to the patriots who read the website that—after AmRen

-Jared Taylor [Email him] is editor of American Renaissance and the author of Paved With Good Intentions: The Failure of Race Relations in Contemporary America.
+I look forward to seeing you in April!Jared Taylor [Email him] is editor of American Renaissance and the author of Paved With Good Intentions: The Failure of Race Relations in Contemporary America.
 (For Peter Brimelow’s review, click here.)
 His most recent book is If We Do Nothing: Essays And Reviews From 25 Years Of White Advocacy.